Leif-W/bloggard/docs/Software.Requirements.md

 ## Business Requirements

   * Pages
-    o Home Page
-    o Individual Blog Post page
-    o New Blog Post page

     * Home Page
-    o Display user profile image
-    o Display list of blogs with Title, Date, Content o Limit the blog text to a certain height

     * Individual Blog Post page
+    * New Blog Post page

+  * Home Page
+    * Display user profile image
+    * Display list of blogs with Title, Date, Content
+    * Limit the blog text to a certain height

+  * Individual Blog Post page
-    o Show the cover image, title, content, post date o Allow the user to go back to the home page
+    * Show the cover image, title, content, post date
+    * Allow the user to go back to the home page

   * New Post Page
-    o Allow an admin to fill in a form with title, content, select a cover image o Store the date of the post o Allow the admin to submit a blog post to the REST API o Reditrect to the Home Page
+    * Allow an admin to fill in a form with title, content, select a cover image
+    * Store the date of the post
+    * Allow the admin to submit a blog post to the REST API
+    * Reditrect to the Home Page

 ## Technical Requirements

   * Front End using HTML, CSS, and JavaScript
   * Back End using NodeJS
-    o REST API
+    * REST API
   * Database
-    o JSON
+    * JSON
-    o SQLite3 (future)
+    * SQLite3 (future)
   * REST API Endpoints
-    o Get list of Blog Posts
+    * Get list of Blog Posts
-      . api/posts
+      * api/posts
-    o Get individual Blog Post
+    * Get individual Blog Post
-      . api/posts/:post_id
+      * api/posts/:post_id
-    o Post new Blog Post
+    * Post new Blog Post
-      . api/posts
+      * api/posts